-(2)Designation of a development node district provides for a minimum riverside setback of zero (0) feet. (e)Landscape Design.
+- (2)Designation of a development node district provides for a minimum riverside setback of zero (0) feet. (e)Landscape Design.
 Lush and varied landscapes are part of the tradition of the San Antonio River.
 These design standards apply to landscaping within an individual site.
-Additional standards follow that provide more specific standards for the public pathway along the river and street edges.

-(1)Provide Variety in Landscape Design.
+Additional standards follow that provide more specific standards for the public pathway along the river and street edges. - (1)Provide Variety in Landscape Design.
 Provide variety in the landscape experience along the river by varying landscape designs between properties.
-No more than seventy-five (75) percent of the landscape materials, including plants, shall be the same as those on adjacent properties. (see Figure 673-4).

-(2) Planting Requirements in Open Space Abutting the River.
-On publicly-owned land leased by the adjoining property owner, if applicable, and/or within privately owned setbacks adjacent to the river, a minimum percentage of the open space, excluding building footprint, lease space under bridges and parking requirements, are required to be planted according to Table 673-2.
+No more than seventy-five (75) percent of the landscape materials, including plants, shall be the same as those on adjacent properties. (see Figure 673-4). - (2) Planting Requirements in Open Space Abutting the River.
+On publicly-owned land leased by the adjoining property owner, if applicable, and/or within privately owned setbacks adjacent to the river, a minimum percentage the open space, excluding building footprint, lease space under bridges and parking requirements, are required to be planted according to Table 673-2.

 A. Planting requirements in RIO-4, RIO-5, and RIO-6 should continue the restoration landscape efforts along the river banks.
-Planting in these RIO districts is to be less formal so as to maintain the rural setting of the river.
+Planting in these RIO districts is to be less formal so as to maintain the rural setting of the not have to remove paving to add landscaping in order to meet the standards until there is a substantial remodeling of the outdoor area.
+Substantial remodeling will include replacement of seventy-five (75) percent the paving materials, or replacement of balcony and stair structures.